What is a PAYG plan ?

 PAYG Plans can be bought either prepaid or postpaid

 This can be hard to understand if you don’t have experience with the concept.
 Multiple payment methodologies for plans, however, is increasingly common.
 There is a difference, between the price plan and the payment method.
-It is absolutely possible to have a single price plan which is made available with either a prepaid or a postpaid payment methodology.
+It is absolutely possible to have a single price plan (for example, a PAYG price plan) which is made available with either a prepaid or a postpaid payment methodology.

 The price plan is what’s set up in the billing system of the phone company.
 For PAYG plans, we covered this above.
 You’ll get a charge of around 15 cents per minute for a phone call, as an example.